wg-romank/sands-of-rust/README.md

 Inspired by Sandspiel, Noita and countless other simulations, this repo implements falling sands mechanics.
 Unlike most of the similar projects it computes updates on GPU using render-to-texture approach.
 Code is borrowing block-cellular automata rules for sand gravity from Falling Turnip (https://github.com/tranma/falling-turnip) and adopting them to be run as part of WebGL 1.0 shader pipeline for maximum performance and portability.

 Traditionally such simulations were limited to modest field area size on the web (such as 100x100 for single-threaded pure JS implementation, or 300x300 for single-threaded WASM implementation).
-Using block-cellular rules allows for parallel processing, which in term, leveraging massively parallel GPU compute model, makes it possible to render very large simulation field area.
+Using block-cellular rules allows for parallel processing, which makes it possible to render very large simulation field area, leveraging massively parallel GPU compute model.

 <TODO: img>